astropy/specutils/docs/analysis.rst

 tasks on astronomical spectra.
 Some examples of applying these tools are described below.
 The basic spectrum shown here is used in the examples in the sub-sections below - a gaussian-profile line with flux of 5 GHz Jy.
-See :doc:`spectrum1d` for more on creating spectra:
+See :doc:`spectrum` for more on creating spectra:

 .. plot::
     :include-source: true